 In June 2011, the FASB updated the accounting guidance on alignment of disclosures for GAAP and the International Financial Reporting Standards, or IFRS, by updating Topic 820 entitled "Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRS", relating to presentation of fair value measurements reported in financial statements.
 The updated guidance requires companies to align fair value measurement and disclosure requirements between GAAP and IFRS.
-The updated guidance is effective beginning in our fiscal 2012 year and earlier adoption is not permitted.
+The updated guidance became effective for our fiscal 2012 year.
 The adoption of this guidance did not have a material impact on our financial position or results of operations.